tessa-melli/PersonalSite/README.md

 ## About this project

 * This is the front end of a personal website created for a Web Development course.
-Languages used are HTML, CSS, and JavaScript.
+It includes 5 pages: main, about me, portfolio, experience, and contact.

 ## Future directions